mancellin/PolygonArea.jl/README.md

 # PolygonArea

-A claimless Julia package to compute the area of unions and intersections of polygons.
+A minimalistic generic Julia package to compute the area of unions and intersections of polygons.

 Features:
-* Pure Julia with no dependancies.
+* Pure Julia with almost no dependancies,
-* Generic types (coordinates can be floats, rational numbers or anything else).
+* Generic types (coordinates can be floats, rational numbers or anything else),
+* Compatible with ForwardDiff.jl,
-* Non-convex polygons are supported (as union of convex polygons).
+* Non-convex polygons are supported as union of convex polygons,
 * Plot the polygons with Plots.jl.

 ## Installation